slougonza/COVID-19-Misinformation-Classificaton-System/README.md

   https://esoc.princeton.edu/publications/esoc-covid-19-misinformation-dataset

-All data sets, along with the final, combined data set can be found in our GitHub repository, along with all code used for cleaning.
+All data sets, along with the final, combined dataset "cleaned_df.csv" can be found in our GitHub repository, along with all code used for "cleaningdataset_formulation_text_content_ep_65.py" and "dataset_formulation_text_content_ep_65.py"

-The final dataset used for analysis is the "cleaned_df.csv" found in the repo files

 ## The Models
   Please be sure to comment out the GridSearchCV portions of the code, and they will significantly slow down execution time.